hpcsheffield/2014-01-14-manchester/shell/README.md

 this case, the `pwd` command tells us that the name of our home directory is.
 The last word in that listing should also be the name of your user.
 You can also find out your user name by entering the command `whoami`.

+You can always get to your home directory by typing `cd` (return).
+You can navigate to the last directory you were in with `

 **File Types**